owagner/hue2mqtt/README.md

 at least once.
 The bridge will then assign a whitelist username (in fact a token) which is automatically used on subsequent connections.
 The token is stored using Java Preferences.

+When authentication is required, a one-shot not retained message is published to topic

+	hue/status/authrequired

 ### Available options: